Subaqueous soil: Nitrogen dynamics in submerged soil

+Mapping

 Traditional terrestrial soil mapping is conducted by a soil scientist trained to understand the interaction of soil-forming processes and soil-landscape relations.
 Mapping soils involves field work traversing the landscape and digging many holes to observe and classify the soil in various locations.
 Subaqueous soil mapping is performed in much the same way, except the mapper is in water.
 Instead of topographic maps and aerial photographs, subaqueous soil mapping uses bathymetric maps to identify underwater landscapes and landforms (a glossary of subaqueous landforms is available at: Glossary of Subaqueous Soil Landscape Terms).
 Shovels are replaced by augers with extendable shafts, and special tools such as peat corers and the vibracore to obtain soil samples.

-Uses of Subaqueous Soil Maps
+Uses

 A major use of traditional soil surveys is to provide interpretations for various land uses and environmental planning.
 Interpretations for subaqueous soils are currently being developed for a variety of uses.
 As more areas are surveyed and more data collected, a wide array of soil interpretations are expected.